btcframe/btcframe/README.md

 14. **Page 15: Bitcoin Wealth Distribution**
     - Wealth Distribution dashboard visualizes wallet addresses categorized by the value they hold in USD.

+14. **Page 15: Mayer Multiple**
+    - Mayer Multiple compares Bitcoin to its 200-day SMA, revealing key insights into its long-term behavior.

 ---

 ## Data Providers